sst/sst/www/docs/learn/start-the-frontend.md

 ![Console load articles log](/img/start-frontend/console-load-articles-log.png)

 :::info Behind the scenes
-This seemingly simple workflow deserves a quick _"behind the scenes"_ explanation.
+This seemingly simple workflow deserves a quick "behind the scenes" look.
 Here's what's happening here:

 1. Your frontend is running locally.
 2. It makes a request to a GraphQL endpoint that's running in AWS.